 Harvesting the coffee cherries

-Coffee growing is steeped in tradition, and the harvesting of coffee cherries hasn’t changed much over the years.
+Coffee growing is old in tradition, and the harvesting of coffee cherries hasn’t changed much over the years.
 The ripened coffee cherries are picked by hand, or at least that’s the case for good quality coffee beans.
-Coffee herries ready for harvesting are crimson red, while green, yellow, and black cherries must remain on the coffee plant for further maturation.
+Coffee cherries ready for harvesting are crimson red, while green, yellow, and black cherries must remain on the coffee plant for further maturation.
 An experienced picker knows the cherries to select, and that's why the picking is done by hand.
 Large commercial operations will use machines for harvesting, stripping the coffee plant clean of cherries whether they are ripe or not, resulting in a poorer quality coffee yield.
 After hand-picking the cherries, workers check the cherries for blemishes and defects, reserving only the best cherries for processing.
 Because the coffee cherries mature at different times during the growing season, harvesting continues over a two or three-month period.

 How is coffee processed?

 Remember, two coffee beans are cocooned by each cherry.
 To get at the coffee beans, the pulp has to be removed, and the beans dried.
 This is what is referred to as “coffee processing.
 There are three main ways of separating the coffee beans from the fruit; washed, natural, and honey